 Holistic Alcoholism Treatment in Marietta, GA

 Alcohol use disorder (a.k.a. alcohol addiction or alcoholism) is a medical condition that is diagnosed by a medical professional.
 It has symptoms with different levels – mild, moderate, or severe – and most importantly, it is a condition that can be treated.
-At Metro Atlanta Treatment, our goal is to help you overcome alcohol addiction.
+At Atlanta Treatment LLC, our goal is to help you overcome alcohol addiction.

 Safe & Effective Alcohol Rehab in Marietta

 But, how can we help you?
 If you or a loved one is struggling with alcohol, know that there is hope.
 With our alcohol addition rehab team can help provide you with the help you need.
 Our Marietta alcohol addiction treatment professionals use proven and effective techniques to help patients overcome their dependence on alcohol and retake control of their lives.
 Many people who struggle with alcohol feel that there is no way out, or that their problem is so severe that they have reached the "point of no return," so to speak.
 While it may not be easy, recovery is possible with the right help.
 With personalized care and holistic therapies tailored to your individual needs, we can deliver the step-by-step guidance and support you need on your journey to lasting sobriety.